komalsingh54/graphql-example/README.md

-# GraphQL Job Board
+# GraphQL Example

-Sample application used in the GraphQL by Example course.
+Sample application used in the GraphQL by Example.